 Instructions

-• Meat: squeeze lime juice, drizzle with olive oil and sprinkle with taco seasoning, garlic powder, salt and pepper.
+• Steak: Drizzle with olive oil and lime juice, top with jalapeno, then sprinkle with taco seasoning, garlic powder, salt and pepper.

-• Toss each pile to season separately.
-Then mix meat and veggies together and transfer half of steak fajitas on second sheet.
-Spread in a single layer.
+• Toss each pile separately, then mix meat and veggies together and transfer half of steak fajitas on second sheet.
+Spread in a single layer on both sheets.

-• Season meat only just with a pinch of pink, coarse or regular salt.
+• Remove from the oven and season steak only with a pinch of pink, coarse or regular salt.
 I underseason fajitas during cooking on purpose because a small sprinkle of salt at the end is everything.
-Good finishing salt is pink salt or coarse sea salt.
-Delicious!

 Notes

-• Different baking sheet: Dark coloured baking pan might cook fajitas faster.
+• Different baking sheet: Dark colored baking pan might cook fajitas faster.

 • Ovens vary: If you have convection oven by default, it will cook fajitas faster as well.